json-next/json-feed/README.md

 ![](https://publicdomainworks.github.io/buttons/zero88x31.png)

-The JSON with Extensions format is dedicated to the public domain.
+The JSON v1.1 Feed format is dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.

 **Questions?
 Comments?**